Frequently Asked Questions

 Do you do commissions?

-I am delighted to accept commissions from my standard ware line.
-If you are interested in ordering a set, I can create multiples of my designs in any color from my glaze palette.
+I’m delighted to accept commissions based on my standard ware line.
+If you’re interested in ordering a set, I can create multiples of my existing designs in any colour from my curated glaze palette.

-Please note that I do not offer custom glazes, one-off pieces, items that deviate from my established style, or reproductions of other artists' work.
+Please note that I do not offer custom glaze formulations, one-off pieces, reproductions of other artists’ work, or items that fall outside of my established aesthetic and design language.

 Are you open to collaboration?